MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 ![](https://res.cloudinary.com/mzimgcdn/image/upload/v1665546890/tpch1.webp)

-Notice that some of the places where we had "state" before are now dotted.
-This indicates that they are not **_new_** state; the state is simply re-used from pre-existing arrangements.
+Notice that some places where we had "state" before are now dotted.
+This indicates that they are not **_new_** state; the state is simply re-used from pre-existing indexes.

 If we re-run our diagnostic query, the one that counts the records maintained by dataflow, we see